OutSystems/docs-howtos/src/devops/build-cd-pipeline/faq.md

 <div class="info" markdown="1">

-Although it is **technically** possible to have a deployment pipeline with less environments than the proposed configuration, it should be noted that such an option would increase the risks associated with your delivery process: for example, promoting a new release candidate for acceptance without going through an automated regression check first, or deploying changes to production without dry-running them in a production-like environment first.
+Although it is **technically** possible to have a deployment pipeline with fewer environments than the proposed configuration, it should be noted that such an option would increase the risks associated with your delivery process: for example, promoting a new release candidate for acceptance without going through an automated regression check first, or deploying changes to production without dry-running them in a production-like environment first.

 </div>